 I love how the lady is singing on the chorus as Jay continuously adds the line “Politics as Usual” in-between.

 You can’t hate this song at all!
-It is at least solid.
+It should at least be solid to you.

 4. CAN’T KNOCK THE HUSTLE (5/5)

 ‘Can’t Knock The Hustle’ is Jay-Z bringing to life the idea that a hustler can be sly, slick, and braggadocios.
-At the time, there wasn’t many young black men living this type of lifestyle, so to hear it from a young black man was inspiring.
+At the time, there wasn’t many young black men living this type of lifestyle, so to hear it from one of the few was inspiring.

 The track starts off with a fake ass Scarface guy talking about how ruthless Jay-Z is, then goes to Mary J. Blige passionately singing about Jays hustling ways.
 You know what’s scary about Mary J. Blige?
 She sounds exactly the same since 1996!